Quick Answer 🔍How many people use Android phones in 2023?

 Android has more than 3 billion active users across 190 countries.

-When considering how many people use Android phones in 2023, we may think that actually iOS is the most popular OS.
+When considering how many people have Androids in 2023, we may think that actually iOS is the most popular OS.

 However, Android has the top ranking for active users in more than 190 countries.